 Though not a change to R.C.
 2953.31 or 2953.31, SB288 added R.C.
 2953.33(C), which allows for the sealing and expunging of governor pardons.
 An offender granted an absolute and entire pardon, a partial pardon, or a pardon upon conditions precedent or subsequent can now apply for an order to seal.
-The application may be filed at any time after the absolute and entire pardon or partial pardon, and at any time after the conditions of a pardon upon conditions precedent or subsequent have been met.
+The application may be filed at any time after the absolute and entire pardon or partial pardon, and at any time after the conditions precedent or subsequent to subsequent have been met.